Pleasants Power Station: History

 In December 2016, FirstEnergy announced they were putting Pleasants up for sale.
 FirstEnergy had plans to sell Pleasants to its subsidiaries, Potomac Edison and Monongahela Power for $195 million.
 The sale would help meet its subsidiaries projected shortfalls of electricity demand.
 Although the West Virginia Public Service Commission gave a conditional approval of the sale in January 2018, it was rejected by the Federal Energy Regulatory Commission (FERC) as the sale did not meet public interest.
 The sale of Pleasants was cancelled the following month.
 This decision forced FirstEnergy to consider either selling or closing Pleasants by the end of 2018.
 Ownership was then transferred to FirstEnergy Solutions in September 2018 with closure delayed to June 1, 2022.
 To stave off a potential closure, a bill passed by the West Virginia Legislature and signed into law by Governor Jim Justice would give FirstEnergy Solutions $12.5 million in annual tax breaks.

 FirstEnergy's generating division Energy Harbor (previously called FirstEnergy Solutions) announced in March 2022 that it would close both units by June 2023.
+However, the West Virginia Public Service Commission approved a subsidy deal under which Mon Power ratepayers will pay $3 million a month to keep the power plant from closing.
+However, the plant ceased operation in June 2023 and the subsidy deal was later abandoned in July as Quantum Pleasants purchased the power plant with plans to use the hydrogen byproducts of their graphite production to power the plant.
+Until the plant is upgraded to use hydrogen, it has resumed coal operations starting August 31, 2023 under the new ownership.